revblaze/SyntaxKit/README.md

 ## Requirements
 Requires iOS 10.0 or later.
+Requires macOS 10.11 or later.
-<i>Please note that the app is being built with Swift 4.2</i>
+<i>Please note that the app is being built with Swift 5</i>

 ## MIT License

-Copyright © 2019 Justin Bush.
+Copyright © 2020 Justin Bush.
 All rights reserved.

 ```
 Permission is hereby granted, free of charge, to any person obtaining a copy